minimada/openbmc/meta-evb/meta-evb-nuvoton/meta-buv-runbmc/README.md

-# NPCM750 RunBMC Olympus
+# NPCM750 RunBMC BUV
-This is the Nuvoton RunBMC Olympus System layer.
+This is the Nuvoton RunBMC System layer.
 The NPCM750 is an ARM based SoC with external DDR RAM and supports a large set of peripherals made by Nuvoton.
 More information about the NPCM7XX can be found